observability-lab-cse/observability-lab-workshop/06-advanced-observability-instrumentation/README.md

 Now that we defined our custom metrics, let's try to visualize them.

-1. Go to Application Insights and select the 'Metrics' section.
-You should be able to find the `device-updates` metric in the Metric drop-down list after selecting the custom metrics namespace - `azure.applicationinsights`.
-You can adjust the aggregation and time span and see how the graph changes.
+1. Go to Application Insights and select the **Metrics** section.
+You can find your custom metric telemetry as both a log-based and custom metric.
+Once you found your metrics, you can adjust the aggregation and time span and see how the metric graph changes.

 <details markdown="1">
 <summary>Click here to see the metric graph in Application Insights.</summary>